How to Prepare Stuffed Pork Chops

 Cooking the Chops

-- Heat a pan that is big enough to hold all four pork chops over medium high heat.
-If your pan is going to be crowded with the four chops, only brown two at a time.
-Then when all four chops are browned, you can cram them all into the pan.
+- Heat a big pan to hold all four pork chops over medium-high heat.
+If your pan is going to be crowded with the chops, brown only two at a time.
+You can cram them all into the pan when all four chops are browned.
 But they must sit flat; they can't be on top of each other.

 - When the pan is hot, add a tablespoon of butter and a tablespoon of oil.
 Once the butter and oil are hot, add two of the chops and brown.
 Takes about 1 - 2 minutes per side.